Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-domains-and-spells.md

 ## Madness Domain

+### Granted Power
-**Granted Power:** The character gains an Insanity score equal to half his or her class level.
+The character gains an Insanity score equal to half his or her class level.
 For spellcasting (determining bonus spells and DCs), the character uses his or her Wisdom score plus his or her Insanity score in place of Wisdom alone.